 The paper is trying to study the hypothesis based on innovation ability as the intermediary variable between high-performance human resources management and corporate performance, which carrying out a useful attempt to explore the "black box" of the impact of HRM on enterprise performance.
 The first part of this study puts forward the research questions and the main content through a simple review; the second part reviews the related research on high-performance HRM and corporate performance and its mechanism.
-According to the related research, proposing the hypothesis and research model based on SEM intermediary role model, the third part is based on the SEM model to test the relationship through each dimension of practice and business performance of high-performance HRM, using the regression model and SEM model checking the direct effect between HRM and performance of enterprises, and the intermediary role of innovation between the two.
+According to the related research, proposing the hypothesis and research model based on SEM intermediary role model, the third part is based on micro investigation: First, to test the scale of reliability and validity, then based on the SEM model to test the relationship through each dimension of practice and business performance of high-performance HRM and performance of enterprises, and the intermediary role of innovation between HRM and performance of enterprises, and the intermediary role of innovation between the two.
 The fourth part is the discussion and conclusion of research results.